Al-Hamma, Tiberias: Early Muslim period

-Ottoman Empire
+Ottoman period

 Al-Hamma appeared in Ottoman tax registers compiled in 1596 under the name of Hammat Jur, in the Nahiyas of Gawr, of the Liwa of Ajloun.
 It was indicated as empty (hali), though taxes were paid on a watermill, in addition to a fixed sum.

 In 1875, the French explorer Victor Guérin visited the village.

 In 1905, the Jezreel Valley railway opened, linking Haifa via Samakh and Al-Hamma to the Hejaz Railway at Daraa.

-British Mandate of Palestine
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Samakh and Al-Hamma were counted together, reaching a total population of 976.
 Of these, 922 were Muslims, 28 Jews, 1 Baháʼí and 25 Christians; where the Christians were 6 Orthodox, 1 Roman Catholic, 2 Melkite, 11 Armenian and 5 Anglican.
 At the time of the 1931 census, the village had 46 occupied houses and a population of 170 Muslims, 1 Jew and 1 Christian.

 In 1936, a Lebanese businessman, Sulayman Nasif, was given a concession to develop the local springs, which became a popular place to visit, both for local Palestinians and other Arabs.
 In the 1945 statistics, the village had a population of 290 Muslims, who cultivated a total of 1,105 dunums of land.
 The villagers were mostly Muslim and Al-Hamma had a large mosque with a fountain in the front courtyard.